 Check if the HDMI cables are connected properly

 If you are using a HDMI cable to connect your PC to a monitor with speakers that supports HDMI, chances are you might not hear sound.
 In such a situation you need to set the HDMI audio device as the default.
 To check to see if the sound is supported over HDMI follow these steps:

 Enter Sound in the search box, and click Settings.
 Next, choose Sound.
 Under Playback tab look for a HDMI device.
 If you have a HDMI device, click Set Default button and hit OK.
 Changing the audio device might require you to restart your PC.

 Your HDMI monitor should have an audio input if you don’t have a HDMI audio device.
 What you are required to do then is connect a separate audio cable from your PC sound card directly to the monitor.
 If the monitor doesn’t have speakers, you’ll need to connect the audio signal to a different device, such as external PC speakers or your home stereo system.

 If all fails, you may bring in and use the built-in Troubleshooting tool in Windows 10 / 8.
 The tool may automatically fix audio recording problem.

 When done, choose ‘Hardware and Sound’ and click on ‘Troubleshoot audio recording‘ link.
 This post on Windows Sound is not working or missing may also give you some pointers.

-While this post has been written keeping Windows 8 in mind, it will help if you face the No Sound problem in other Windows versions too.
+While this post has been written keeping Windows 10 and Windows 8 in mind, it will help if you face the No Sound problem in other Windows versions too.